ramyabygari/DUPChecker/README.md

 ## Reproduce Experiments in the Paper Section 6.2.2

-1. Checkout the required applications.
+1. Checkout the required applications in the DUPChecker/ directory..

       (1). hbase `git clone https://github.com/apache/hbase.git`